How to get a credit card with no credit history

 -

-- Checking whether you’re pre-approved for a credit card can give you an idea of whether you can get a card without a credit history.
+Seeing whether you’re pre-approved for credit cards can give you an idea of whether you can get a card without a credit history.

 Credit cards for people with no credit history

-Here are some credit card options that can work for people with no credit history:
+Here are some starter credit card options that can work for people with no credit history:

 Secured credit cards

-With a secured credit card, cardholders make a refundable security deposit.
+To open a secured credit card account, cardholders make a refundable security deposit.
 The credit card issuer holds the deposit as collateral.
-That’s why secured cards can be easier for people with no credit history to get approval for.
+That’s why secured cards can be easier to get for people with no credit history.

 Student credit cards

-Student credit cards are unsecured cards designed for college students, so high credit scores or extensive credit histories may not be necessary to qualify.
-And if the card is unsecured, there’s no security deposit required.
+Student credit cards, as you might guess, are typically for college students.
+This means being enrolled in a four-year university, community college or other higher education institution.
+High credit scores or extensive credit histories may not be necessary to qualify.
+And since the card is unsecured, there’s no security deposit required.

 With the Capital One Savor Student card, cardholders earn unlimited 3% cash back at grocery stores and on dining, entertainment and popular streaming services, plus 1% cash back on all other purchases.